Skip to content

 (assoc-in ctx [:request :headers "Authorization"]

-The interceptor runs before the request is dispatched to the platform's HTTP client.
-If a :before throws, the request is not dispatched; :rf.error/http-interceptor-failed fires with :frame, :interceptor-id, :url, and :cause.
+The :before runs before the request is dispatched to the platform's HTTP client; the :after runs after the response is built and BEFORE :on-success / :on-failure fire.
+If either throws, the corresponding side is not delivered (request: not dispatched; response: reply suppressed) and :rf.error/http-interceptor-failed fires with :frame, :interceptor-id, :url, :cause, and :phase.
 See 014 §Middleware.

 Testing: stubbed responses